ramarh1/ramarh1/README.md

 ---

 ##  Fun Projects I'm Working On

-- 🗳️ **BlackStar Network** – A civic engagement platform to help Black communities organize and advocate
 - 📊 **Community Conditions Dashboard** – Visualizing neighborhood-level housing, crime, health, and environment data
 - 🎧 **Self-Hosted Music Streaming Platform** – A custom server using Koel for private music access and future plans for radio-style streaming features